July 7, 2022

 Have Your Unit Regularly Serviced

 During a service, a technician will clean the coils and filter, check the refrigerant level, and inspect the unit for any damage that could be affecting its performance.
-A well-maintained AC unit will not only run more efficiently, but it will also last longer, saving you money in the long run.
+A well-maintained AC unit will not only run more efficiently, but it will also last longer.
+This will save you money in the long run.

 In addition, regular servicing can help to prevent potential problems before they cause major damage.
 As a result, it is always best to schedule an AC service at least once a year.